keving90/Class_Grader_C/Readme.txt

 This program takes an input file and calculates each student's grade for a class based on the weights of various tests and quizzes.
 An output file containing each student's name (sorted by first name), along with their grade for the class is created.

+This was the final project for the online C Programming for Beginners class with UCSC Extension.
+There is also separate repository containing a similar program written in Java.